ZumrutMuftuoglu/OM-Study-Group/docs/_pages/about.md

 <p>Hello!
 This is the blogging website of the SG OpenMined (OM) Explorers study group, where members can write blogs to share what they are learning.

-If you would like to join the study group sign up [here](https://docs.google.com/forms/d/e/1FAIpQLSfD81R5jwgir5_dfTC4DdIoY2fS7mexKi_T-qt9CZZhz26QpQ/viewform?usp=sf_link).
+If you would like to join the study group sign up <a href="https://docs.google.com/forms/d/e/1FAIpQLSfD81R5jwgir5_dfTC4DdIoY2fS7mexKi_T-qt9CZZhz26QpQ/viewform?usp=sf_link">here.</a>

-Check out our GitHub repo [here](https://github.com/ZumrutMuftuoglu/OM-Study-Group).
+Check out our GitHub repo <a href="https://github.com/ZumrutMuftuoglu/OM-Study-Group">here.</a>

 </p>